 Monthly payments equal 5% of net customer payments

-The result is entrepreneur-friendly debt capital, where founders are able to maintain control and ownership of their company, without giving up equity, board seats, personal guarantees, or warrants.
+The result is entrepreneur-friendly growth capital, where founders are able to maintain control and ownership of their company, without giving up equity, board seats, personal guarantees, or warrants.

 Once founders have paid back the initial loan, they can opt to raise additional revenue-based financing, turn to VCs, or tap into a tech bank to help them reach their next growth milestone.

 Continue running the business long-term: VCs and angels need an “exit,” usually in the form of a sale of the business, because they own equity.
-Revenue-based financing does not require a sale of the business, since the loan is repaid over time, empowering entrepreneurs to keep their business for as long as they want.
+Debt financing does not require a sale of the business, since the loan is repaid over time, empowering entrepreneurs to keep their business for as long as they want.

-For startup founders looking to finance your startup’s growth in the most cost-effective way, think about the true cost of capital that’s associated with each funding option; debt is almost always the cheaper option than equity.
+For startup founders looking to finance company growth in the most cost-effective way, think about the true cost of capital that’s associated with each funding option; debt financing is almost always the cheaper option than equity.

 Apply today to connect with Lighter Capital’s Investment Team and we will reach out to share how we can help you achieve your growth goals.